 - Infections can happen during treatment with JAYPIRCA.
 These infections can be serious and may lead to death.
-Your healthcare provider may prescribe certain medicines if you have an increased risk of getting infections.
-Tell your healthcare provider right away if you develop fever, chills, weakness, flu-like symptoms, or any other signs of infection during treatment with JAYPIRCA. - Bleeding problems (hemorrhage) can happen during treatment with JAYPIRCA and can be serious and may lead . to death.
+Your healthcare provider may prescribe vaccines and certain medicines if you have an increased risk of getting infections.
+Tell your healthcare provider right away if you develop fever, chills, weakness, flu-like symptoms, or any other signs of infection during treatment with JAYPIRCA. - Bleeding problems (hemorrhage) can happen during treatment with JAYPIRCA and can be serious and may lead to death.
 Your risk of severe bleeding may increase if you are also taking a blood thinner medicine.
 Tell your healthcare provider if you develop any signs or symptoms of bleeding, including:

-- blood in your stools or black stools (looks like tar) 0 - pink or brown urine 0 - unexpected bleeding, or bleeding that is severe or you 0 cannot control - 0 - vomit blood or vomit blood that looks like coffee grinds 0 cough up blood or blood clots 0 - weakness 0 dizziness increased bruising
+blood in your stools or black stools (looks like tar) pink or brown urine unexpected bleeding, or bleeding that is severe or you weakness cannot control confusion o vomit blood or vomit blood that looks like coffee grinds o changes in your speech cough up blood or blood clots o headache that lasts a long time